Financial Strategy

 Common Cash Flow Management Mistakes

-1. Failing to Understand Your Cash Flow Cycle
+1. Not Understanding Your Cash Flow Cycle

 How to avoid it:

-2. Not Maintaining a Cash Reserve
+2. Not Having a Cash Reserve

 How to avoid it:

-- Try to set aside three to six months’ worth of operating expenses in a savings account.
+• Try to set aside three to six months worth of operating expenses in a savings account.

-3. Overlooking Accounts Receivable
+3. Not Paying Attention to Accounts Receivable

 How to avoid it: